gristlabs/grist-help/help/widget-custom.md

     title: "Image link", // Friendly field name.
     optional: false, // Is this an optional field.
     type: "Text" // What type of column we expect.
+    description: "Some text" // Description of a field.
+    allowMultiple: false // Allows multiple column assignment.
   }
 ]});
 ```